rugbyprof/4883-Software-Tools/Assignments/A04/README.md

 #### Requirements

+**Q1**
-- Count number of teams a player played for.
+- Count number of teams an individual player played for.
+- Limit your output to the top 10 most teams played for.
 - Output

 ```
 Teams played for: